yu-cheng-kuo-28/leetcode-doc-cpp/solutions/others/Flower Bouquets/README.md

 This is not a LeetCode problem.
 It's a problem I encountered at a OA of a big tech.

-Link to Flower Bouquets: [Here](https://leetcode.com/discuss/interview-question/365425/coinlist-oa-2019-nuclear-rods)
+Link to source of the problem Flower Bouquets: [Here](https://leetcode.com/discuss/interview-question/365425/coinlist-oa-2019-nuclear-rods)

+Link to my blog on Medium of Flower Bouquets: [LeetCode: ???.
+Flower Bouquets](https://yc-kuo.medium.com/leetcode-flower-bouquets-b201b5ee4d2e)

 <div class="flexible-container">
   <img src="pic/01_flower_bouquets_problem.png" height="890">